For your convenience, our most common customer questions are answered right here. Not finding what you want?

 Do you take reservations?

-We only take reservations for parties of 6 or more.
+We only take reservations for dinner parties of 6 or more and we do not take reservations on evenings with ticketed shows.
 Please call or email us with your request.

 Does the Stone Church serve food?
 What are the hours?
 The menu?

 Yes, we serve a full menu from 4pm-10pm, 7 days a week.
 Our menu can be found HERE.
 We are very accommodating to gluten-free, vegetarian, vegan, and other dietary preferences, so please ask your server what your options might be, and specify any allergies and their severity.
-We offer an area of fountain sodas, craft sodas, hot coffee & tea from White Heron in Portsmouth, lemonade and juices, and cold-brewed nitro-poured coffee from Nobl.
+We offer an area of fountain sodas, craft sodas, hot coffee & tea from White Heron in Portsmouth, lemonade, and juices.

 Does the Stone Church serve alcohol?

-Yes, we have a full-service bar.
+Yes, we have a full-service liquor license.
 We offer a wide selection of 14 craft/local beers on tap, as well as more traditional domestics (and a gluten-free and nonalcoholic beer) in cans and bottles.
 We have a full bar, and a cocktail menu to help you navigate our large stock of liquor!
-We carry one type of red wine (usually a red blend), and one type of white wine (usually a pinot grigio), and offer it by the glass.
+We offer a couple of red wines and a couple of whites.

 Do you have a happy hour?

-Yes, we have a Happy Hour Monday-Friday, from 4-6pm, which features $2-off drafts, $2 chicken tacos, $5 burgers, $2 french fries, and $2 chips n salsa.
+Yes, we have a Happy Hour Monday-Friday, from 4-6pm, which features $2-off drafts, $2-off burgers, and $2-off starters & snacks.
 During Happy Hour, our complete menu is available as well.

-Why do I see some people drinking out of huge goblets?
+Why do I see some people drinking out of mega mugs or huge goblets?

-These are members of our Chalice Club, our version of a mug club!
-For $60/year, you can become a member.
-Members receive a 21 oz. chalice of beer for the 16 oz. price every time they drink beer, and their Happy Hour is extended until 7pm every day.
-They also are invited to a holiday party with free food and drink each December.
+These are members of our Church Chior, our version of a mug club!
+You can become a member – no try-outs required.
+Members receive a 22 oz. mug or chalice for the price of a pint… and their Happy Hour is extended until 7pm every day.
 Talk to a bartender to get signed-up!

 Can we seat ourselves?
 Do we have a waiter or waitress?